stooged/PS5-PI-Server/README.md

 ### Wifi AP
 <hr>

-the default settings are<br>
+if you do not set the SSID and password during the install the default settings are<br>

 ssid=PS5_WEB_AP<br>
 wpa_passphrase=password<br>

-if you want to change those settings you can run the following command to edit those values then reboot the pi.
+if you want to change those settings you can run the following command to edit those values then reboot the pi for the changes to take effect.

 ```
 sudo nano /etc/hostapd/hostapd.conf